AbhinavOmprakash/functionali/README.md

 - Polymorphic functions that operate on all sequences.
 Including dictionaries.
 - A bunch of commonly used predicates that enhance readability, especially when used with filters.

-## A note on functionali deals with dictionaries.
+## A note on how functionali deals with dictionaries.
 As of now, all sequence traversing like `first` and `rest` functions treat dictionaries as a nested tuple of keys and values.
 Here's an example.